Residents of High Level are returning home after a harrowing wildfire threatened their community for the past two weeks.

 In their continued effort to outrun the wildfire, Lim and company eventually made their way to Grande Prairie.

 The Chuckegg Creek is the largest of 29 wildfires burning in northern Alberta, currently spread to 280,000 hectares.
-Click here for more information on the current situation, re-entry information and how to help.

 The fires have destroyed hundreds of thousands of hectares and forced an estimated 10,000 people from their homes.